29 Best Trout Flies: Modern Flies Used By River Guides

 Anglers will use emerged patterns to imitate Caddis and Mayflies.

-It is my experience from catching many emergers that the natural insect are a mess with wing casing, shucks, tails, all over the place due to the different stages of emergence.
-For this reason, your emerged pattern doesn’t need to be perfect.
+From catching many emergers, I have learned that natural insects are a mess, with wing casings, shucks, and tails all over the place due to the different stages of emergence.
+For this reason, your emerger fly doesn’t need to be perfect.

-Deer Hair emergers are often easy to fisd and are also a great option.
+Deer Hair Emergers are often easy to fish and are also a great option.

 More Dry Fly Patterns